Physics Modules

 \[\rho \frac{D \mathbf{v}}{D t} = \rho \mathbf{g}\]

 To activate external gravity, there must be a <gravity> node and gravity = true under the <physics> node.
 The <gravity> requires setting the parameter gm, typically this is set to gm = 1.0.
+In addition to gm, the tstart and tstop parameters control when gravity is active.

 This specifies a constant gravitational acceleration.
 The components of \(\mathbf{g}\) in each direction are required.
 An example input block that sets \(\mathbf{g}=-1.0 \mathbf{\hat{z}}\) is,